giantswarm/rfc/releases-implementation/README.md

   state: active
 ```

-New releases are added via pull requests in the same way like vintage releases.
+New releases MUST BE added via pull requests in a similar way like for vintage releases.
 After a pull request is merged, CircleCI job pushes the newly added Releases to the releases catalog and to the provider-specific app collection.

 #### 4.1.2.
 Deploying a cluster

 Today workload clusters in our Cluster API-based KaaS product are deployed with cluster-$provider apps.
-That remains the same, with only one minor difference, which is how we specify the version, where instead of specifying App’s `.spec.version` property we specify `release.giantswarm.io/version` label and leave `.spec.version` empty.
+That remains the same, with only one minor difference, which is how we specify the version, where instead of specifying App’s `.spec.version` property we MUST specify `release.giantswarm.io/version` label and leave `.spec.version` empty.

 So the whole manifest for the cluster-$provider app and its config would look like this: